oterrab/portfolio-projects/sql/supermarket/README.md

 <br/>

 <br/>
-<p align='center'><strong>For <sup>'Food and beverages'</sup> the trend is the same in Mandalay and Naypyitaw but inverse in Yangon.<br/>
+<p align='center'>For 'Food and beverages' the trend is the same in Mandalay and Naypyitaw but inverse in Yangon.<br/>
-    For <sup>'Sports and travel'</sup> it seems that being the most product line consumed by Female is a unique feature of Naypyitaw.<br/>
+    <strong>For 'Sports and travel' it seems that being the most product line consumed by Female is a unique feature of Naypyitaw.</strong><br/>
-    For <sup>'Health and Beauty'</sup> it seems that Naypyitaw is the inverse of Mandalay.
+    For 'Health and Beauty' it seems that Naypyitaw is the inverse of Mandalay.
 While in Yangon male and female consume about the same amount.<br/>
 <br/>
-    So far, Naypyitaw is the city with more female costumers and they are consuming a lot of <sup>'Sports and travel'</sup> products.<br/>
+    So far, Naypyitaw is the city with more female costumers and they are consuming a lot of 'Sports and travel' products.<br/>
 <br/></p>
 <br/>